 HSGC is located on the Prospect Heights campus at 883 Classon Avenue in Brooklyn, across from the newly renovated Brooklyn Museum of Art and Botanic Gardens.

-Global Kids gratefully acknowledges the generous support of the Alcoa Foundation, the Brooklyn Community Foundation, the New York City Department of Youth and Community Development, and the Robin Hood Foundation.
+Global Kids gratefully acknowledges the generous support of the Brooklyn Community Foundation and the New York City Department of Youth and Community Development.